A NUTRITIONAL POWERHOUSE

 California Raisins are made for healthy eating and snacking.
 Dried in the warm California sunshine, they come by their sweetness naturally.
 This little fruit has many benefits that help to maintain a healthy lifestyle.

-- a good source of fiber – a desirable and essential nutrient³
+- contain 9% of the DV for fiber – a desirable and essential nutrient³

 The ingredient list says it all: Raisins.